 Create a shortcut key for Internet web pages

 Create a PC shortcut key to a favorite web page by following the steps below.
-Once a shortcut has been created, you can have the shortcuts to your favorite web pages on your Desktop or anywhere else on the computer.
+Once a shortcut is created, you can have the shortcuts to your favorite web pages on your desktop or anywhere else on the computer.

-If your browser window is maximized make it a window.
-Once done, click and drag the icon next to the URL in the address bar and drag it to your Desktop or other location you want to create the shortcut.
-For example, in the below address bar of Computer Hope you would drag the CH icon to your Desktop or other location.
+If your browser window is maximized, make it a window.
+Once done, click-and-drag the icon or lock next to the URL in the address bar and drag it to where you want the shortcut.
+For example, in the below address bar of Computer Hope you would drag the CH icon to your desktop or another location.

-Once the shortcut has been created locate the shortcut and right-click it and click Properties.
-In the shortcut properties window assign a new shortcut key and click OK.
-Now when the shortcut key is pressed the web page will be automatically loaded.
+Once the shortcut is created, locate the shortcut, right-click it and select Properties.
+In the shortcut properties window, assign a new shortcut key and click OK.
+Now when the shortcut key is pressed, the web page is automatically loaded.

 Create a new shortcut and point to the web address

 - Enter the name of the Shortcut and click Ok.
-The new shortcut is now created and can be assigned a shortcut by right-clicking the shortcut and clicking Properties.
-In the shortcut properties window, assign a new shortcut key and click OK.
-Now when the shortcut key is pressed the web page will be automatically loaded.
+The new shortcut is now created and can be assigned a shortcut by right-clicking the shortcut and selecting Properties.
+In the shortcut Properties window, assign a new shortcut key and click OK.
+Now when the shortcut key is pressed, the web page is automatically loaded.

 Internet Explorer users